guilhemmarchand/trackme/docs/rest_api_reference.rst

 allowlist_ds / Get current allow list for data sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint retrieves the current allow list collection and renders as a JSON array, its requires a GET call with no data required::**
+**This endpoint retrieves the current allow list collection returned as a JSON array, its requires a GET call with no data required:**

 ::